jrson11/GeoSon/docs/handbook_for_SoilTest.rst

 GeoSon_SoilTest
 ==================
-- Python package for marine geotechnical engineering
+- Python package for geotechnical lab tests data processing

 **Contents will be in private repository**